diku-dk/futhark-mem-sc22/README.md

 Finally, you can run your locally built container using the commands from above, replacing the ghcr.io link with e.g. `localhost/futhark-mem-sc22:cuda`.

+## Expected runtimes

+Running the entire benchmark suite takes around 40 minutes on the A100 and 90 minutes on the MI100.

 ## Troubleshooting

 ### Podman fails with "Error: payload does not match any of the supported image formats (oci, oci-archive, dir, docker-archive)"